 What is the main function of an industrial chemical reactor?

-An industrial chemical reactor provides a controlled environment where chemical reactions occur on a large scale.
-It allows reactants to transform into desired products under specific conditions such as temperature, pressure, and mixing.
+An industrial chemical reactor provides a controlled environment for large-scale chemical reactions.
+It allows reactants to convert into desired products under specific conditions like temperature and pressure.

 What industries use chemical reactors most frequently?